 Another reason why a veterinarian may advise to remove the tumor is when your dog is obsessively licking the area that is affected.
 The obsessive licking of the area affected by a lipoma can lead to bruising and a slew of different mental disorders.
 So, in order for you your canine to avoid hurting themselves, the veterinarian may suggest surgically removing the tumor.

-With all of this talk about surgical removal, you may be thinking what the price of this operation may be.
+With all of this talk about surgical removal, you may be thinking about what the price of this operation may be.
 Depending on the type of operation that is necessary for your companion, it can range from $200 to $1000.
 Easy surgical removals often cost between $300 and $500, whereas a more challenging or extensive operation can cost $1000.

 Although Dog lipomas are not inherently bad or harmful for your canine, it is still not something that you can take lightly as it can result in a harmful and cancerous tumor.